-Everyone in New Hampshire loves maple syrup almost as much as we do in Vermont.
-When my husband and I took a road trip through New Hampshire we discovered this pie at a number of diners and restaurants.
+Folks in New Hampshire apparently appreciate maple syrup almost as much as we do in Vermont.
+When my husband and I took a road trip through New Hampshire, we discovered this pie at a number of diners and restaurants.
 We loved it so much we created our own version. —Laurie Herr, Westford, Vermont

 Total TimePrep: 30 min.
 Bake: 45 min. + cooling